crossplane/docs/content/knowledge-base/guides/import-existing-resources.md

 ---

 If you have resources that are already provisioned in a Provider, you can import them as managed resources and let Crossplane manage them.
+A managed resource's [`managementPolicy`]({{<ref "/v1.12/concepts/managed-resources#managementPolicy">}}) field enables importing external resources into Crossplane.

 Crossplane can import resources either [manually]({{<ref "#import-resources-manually">}}) or [automatically]({{<ref "#import-resources-automatically">}}).

 ## Import resources manually